 with a link in a menu

-Regardless of the user experience that triggers the WiFi profile installation, Cloud4Wi advises creating and showing a dedicated screen that informs the user about the service before calling the method to install the WiFi profile.
-In fact, installing the WiFi profile will open a pop-up of the OS (different by OS and version) that might be confusing for the user if not previously informed.
+Regardless of the user experience that triggers the WiFi profile installation, Cloud4Wi advises creating and showing a dedicated informative screen that explains to the user the benefits of the service before calling the method to install the WiFi profile.
+In fact, installing the WiFi profile will open a dialog of the OS (different by OS and version) that might be confusing for the user if not previously informed.

-Below is an example of a user experience that shows an informative screen before triggering the WiFi profile provisioning.
+Below is an example of a user experience that includes a menu icon to prompt the user to enroll in the WiFi service, which then presents the user with an informative screen before installing the WiFi profile on the device.

 Note that the WiFi activation process is required only once, so it is not advised to create static banners or menus that remain visible also after the WiFi service activation.